Parksley Spuds

-The Parksley Spuds were a Class D minor league baseball team based in Parksley, Virginia, which had a population of just over 600 people at the 1920 United States Census.
+The Parksley Spuds was a Class D minor league baseball team based in Parksley, Virginia, which had a population of just over 600 people at the 1920 United States census.
 They played in the Eastern Shore League between 1922 and 1928, the entire run of the league's initial incarnation.
 The Spuds won multiple league pennants during that span.
 The league encountered financial difficulties during the 1928 season and the owners of the teams voted to disband the league.

 One of the notable players to appear for the Spuds was Jimmie Foxx; he was a catcher for the team during its visit to a 1924 championship series known as the Five-State Championship.
 He later became a Baseball Hall of Fame first baseman.

 History

 The Parksley Spuds became one of the six inaugural members of the Eastern Shore League in 1922.
 The league consisted of teams from Virginia, Maryland and Delaware.
-The Spuds were named for the fact that sweet potatoes were widely grown in Parksley.
+The Spuds were named so for the fact that sweet potatoes were widely grown in Parksley.
 Parksley was home to a playing field known as the Eastern Shore League Baseball Park.
 The rural town of Parksley, which had a population of 607 at the 1920 census, was an unlikely candidate to host a successful baseball team.
 Accomack County had a population of nearly 35,000 people, but games were played during the daytime and most of the area's population worked long hours.

 In the 1922 season, the Spuds were managed by former minor league player John "Poke" Whalen.
 Parksley won the Eastern Shore League pennant.
 They finished with a 42–25 win–loss record, bolstered by the 15–5 record of pitcher William Klingelhoefer.
 The championship teams from the ESL and Blue Ridge League (BRL) faced each other in a playoff known as the Five-State Championship or Five-State Series.
 Each team in the series was allowed to add two players to its roster from other teams in its league.
 The Spuds faced the BRL champions, the Martinsburg Blue Sox, in the Five-State Championship that year.
 Martinsburg won the best-of-seven series in four games.